Clonazepam: Rare

 The long-term effects of clonazepam can include depression, disinhibition, and sexual dysfunction.

 Drowsiness

 Clonazepam, like other benzodiazepines, may impair a person's ability to drive or operate machinery.
-The central nervous system depressing effects of the drug can be intensified by alcohol consumption, and therefore alcohol should be avoided while taking this medication.
+The central nervous system depressing effects of the drug can be intensified by alcohol consumption, so alcohol should be avoided while taking this medication.
 Benzodiazepines have been shown to cause dependence.
 Patients dependent on clonazepam should be slowly titrated off under the supervision of a qualified healthcare professional to reduce the intensity of withdrawal or rebound symptoms.